4 Pieces Of Misinformation Around Inflammation

 As always, I spoke about misinformation.
 Misinformation around inflammation.
 Inflammation misinformation.
 That phrase kicked around in my noggin for about 3 seconds before I invented my new favorite word: Mis-Inflammation.

 Today we discuss 4 pieces of Mis-Inflammation.
 We’re going to do some fact checking around claims I saw on various blogs as I was trying to get a sense of what most people are bombarded with when reading about inflammation.
-For a full beat down of the topic, plus an extremely unique take on inflammation itself, check out the video now available on demand.

 What Is Inflammation?